 Blood pressure: Can it be higher in one arm?

-A large difference in blood pressure measurement between your arms could signal a health problem, such as:
+A repeated difference of more than 10 mm Hg in blood pressure measurement between the arms can be a sign of a health problem such as:

-- Kidney disease
+- Kidney disease.

 - Heart problem.